Get a Second Residence and Pay No Tax in 25 Tax-Free Countries

 Other drawbacks include the high cost of living in Switzerland and the fact that you will not be exempt from inheritance tax, wealth tax and some capital gains taxes.

-Live in Zero-Income Tax Countries
+Live in Countries with No Taxes

-Even in high-tax countries, lowering your taxes by investing in residence there may be possible.
-However, it will take plenty of work and planning to avail of tax incentives like lump-sum taxation or non-dom status.
+However, it takes a lot of work and planning to avail of tax incentives like lump-sum taxation or non-dom status.

 If you’re not particularly interested in finding a new permanent home but would rather live in a country without paying taxes for a few years, you can achieve that by acquiring a second residence.

-If you’re prepared to change your mindset and explore the full range of options available to you, countries like Uruguay offer a multi-year exemption for certain income types.
 If you can prove you have a certain level of guaranteed monthly income, you can get a residence permit and enjoy tax-free living for a number of years in the ‘Switzerland of Latin America’.

-The world of tax and residence is ever-evolving, and keeping track of the changes is a challenge in itself.
 We’re here to guide you through these shifts, offering clarity and tailored advice.
 Wherever you go, there will be unique conditions that must be met to make your tax-free offshore strategy a success.

-If you’re looking for a second residence and aren’t sure where to start, apply now to start your journey.
 We take every aspect of your situation into consideration as we help you design a holistic offshore plan, including residence, citizenship, taxes, business, investments and more.